alicolville/meal-tracker/readme.txt

 = 2.2 =

+TODO: In UI, don't allow users to edit Admin meals.

 * New feature: "Meal Collection" - ability to create a library of meals that your users can search.
 * New feature: View, edit and delete meals in your user's meal collections.
+* Bug fix: Description is correctly updated when modified by a user.

 = 2.1 =